AndrewTrepagnier/fastmatrix/README.md

 ##

-This project was inspired by this philosophy — that optimization should be a consideration in every step of the process.
+This project was inspired by this philosophy — that optimization should be a consideration in every step of the process because at ground level that is what an "intelligent" system is.
 I explore the basics of Cython, a superset of Python that compiles down to C code, enabling Python programs to run at near-C speeds by introducing static typing and eliminating runtime overhead.